sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-10-remove-duplicates-from-sorted-list.md

         while (current != null && current.next != null) {
             if (current.val == current.next.val) {
+                // Duplicate found, so skip the next node and keep checking
-                current.next = current.next.next;
+                // the same value in case there are more duplicates after it. current.next = current.next.next;
             } else {
-                current = current.next;
+                // Values differ, so current is already clean and we can move forward. current = current.next;
             }
         }